Subscribe today for more stories, tips, and updates.

 Skateboard helmets are made to withstand multiple impacts from small falls.
 They’re not designed to protect against the extreme force of a major bike collision.

-Babies younger than 1 year old have weak neck structures and shouldn’t wear a helmet or travel on a bike.
+Babies younger than one year old have weak neck structures and shouldn’t wear a helmet or travel on a bike.
 After a year old, toddlers can begin to ride tricycles and ride in seats or carts attached to an adult’s bicycle.
-Toddlers should wear a helmet every time they ride; their little brains need protection every, single time.
-The earlier you establish the habit, the more it will stick as the child gets older.
+Toddlers should wear a helmet every time they ride; their little brains need the protection.
+The earlier you establish the habit, the more it will stick as they get older.

 Related Articles